 Did the traditional Spain portrayed by Ernest Hemingway in his literature ever exist or was it merely a Hemingway paradigm?
 Delve into Hemingway’s novels about Spain and the Spanish people.

 I wanted to open a dialogue about Hemingway’s literary vision of Spain.
 One book I’ve been reading on this subject is Edward Stanton, Hemingway en España (Editorial Castalia, 1989).
-(Admittedly probably not the best source, but one of the few available to me in Valencia’s public library.)
-This is how I might sum up Stanton’s characterisation of Don Ernesto: he grew up loving the untamed wilderness of America (think fishing in Michigan with dad) and resenting his overly civilised mother (think forced music lessons).
-He left America with a deep dissatisfaction with the sub-urbanisation of the West and the effete and insincere 1920’s high society.
+Admittedly probably not the best source, but one of the few available to me in Valencia’s public library.
+This is how I might sum up Stanton’s characterization of Don Ernesto.
+He grew up loving the untamed wilderness of America and resenting his overly civilized mother.
+He left America with a deep dissatisfaction with the suburbanization of the West and the effete and insincere 1920s high society.

 For an excellent critique of Hemingway’s vision of Spain, a perspective offered by a Spanish (Basque, no less) historian, Paco Pereda, check out an interview with him in its entirety at this blog.
 (Many thanks to The Hemingway Project for conducting this interview and posting it online.
 Your blog project is excellent!)
 I paste here a sample of the interview, which I think nicely summarises the limitations of the Hemingway paradigm, even for explaining its central motif, the San Fermín festival and the bullfight: